kenshiro-o/nagato-ai/README.md

     ...
 ```

+## Function Calling

+Check the full example in [here](docs/examples/coordinator_researcher_critic.py) to see how function calling works.
+We currently only support function calling for Claude 3 models.
+Function calling for GPT models will be available soon.

 # What's next

 Nagato is still in its very early development phase.
 This means that I am likely to introduce breaking changes over the next iterations of the library.